riteshm321/AOSP-Mtk-Patches/README.md

-# AospExtendedMTKPatches
+# AospMTKPatches
-Contains Patches to be applied on AospExtended Sources inorder to build for MTK devices
+AOSP Mtk Patches for MTK Roms
+Don't forget to clone it to device/xxx/xxx/patches